armbian/build/documentation/general-faq.md

 - (M) means mirror download
 - (R) means root file system changes.
 If there were some changes to you want to download this file too but it's rear that you'lll need it.

+# How can I compile my own image?

+First you will need to set-up development environment.
+Since there are troubles regarding the proper compiler I suggest you to use proven configuration.
+This image / kernel was successfully cross-compiled on Ubuntu 14.04 LTS x64 – you are going to need [server image](http://releases.ubuntu.com/14.04/) and 15-20G of space.
+Install only basic system and get [build script from Github](https://github.com/igorpecovnik/lib).

+# How to customize keyboard, timezone, ...

+keyboard:

+	dpkg-reconfigure keyboard-configuration

+system language:

+	dpkg-reconfigure locales

+time zone:

+	dpkg-reconfigure tzdata

+screen resolution - change it + reboot:

+	nano /boot/boot.cmd
+	mkimage -C none -A arm -T script -d /boot/boot.cmd /boot/boot.scr